alapod/REST_file_management/README.md

 using Django REST framework\
 MPTT for hierarchical data.

-A cloud file management system.
+This is a cloud file management system.

 Prerequisites:
 - Django~=4.0.3